 You may be wondering why single flue chimney caps and multi flue chimney caps have two options for mesh thickness.
 Standard mesh thickness for chimney caps is 3/4".
 Most chimney caps come with an option for a smaller mesh of 5/8".
 The mesh screen serves two functions.
-First, it keeps rodents and birds from entering into the chimney while still allowing fChimney_Cap_Meshor the chimney to exhaust properly.
+First, it keeps rodents and birds from entering into the chimney while still allowing for the chimney to exhaust properly.
 Secondly, it serves as a spark arrestor, not allowing sparks and embers to escape from the chimney and into the environment where it could cause a fire.

 Many localities - primarily California, but also in other areas around the nation - have spark arrestor codes that call for 1/2" spark arrestors.